Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Applications

 \subsection{Implicit Representation}

 Typically deep architectures discussed in this survey are built with data represented as discrete arrays thus using discrete components such as convolutions and self-attention.
 Implicit representation on the other hand treats data as continuous signals, mapping coordinates to data values \cite{Sitzmann2020ImplicitNeuralRepresentationsa, tancik2020fourier}.
 Implicit Gradient Origin Networks (GONs; Fig. \ref{fig:implicit-gon}) \cite{Bond-Taylor2020GradientOriginNetworks} form a latent variable model by concatenating latent vectors with coordinates which are passed through an implicit network; here latent vectors are calculated as the gradient of a reconstruction loss with respect to the origin.
 By sampling using a finer grid of coordinates, super-resolution beyond resolutions seen during training is possible.
-Another approach to learn an implicit generative model as a GAN is to map latents to the weights of an implicit function using a hyper-network, the output of which is classified by a discriminator \cite{dupont2021generative} (Fig. \ref{fig:implicit-gan}).
+Other approaches to learn an implicit generative model as a GAN include directly feeding latents through an implicit network with upsampling \cite{karras2021aliasfree} and mapping latents to the weights of an implicit function using a hyper-network \cite{dupont2021generative} (Fig. \ref{fig:implicit-gan}).